alvivar/TeaTime/README.md

 - Queues are unique to his MonoBehaviour (this is an extension after all)
 - Naming your queue is recommended if you want to use more than one queue with safety
 - You can use a YieldInstruction instead of time (i.e. WaitForEndOfFrame)
-- ttWaitForCompletion ensures a safe run during continuous calls
+- ttWaitForCompletion ensures a complete and safe run during continuous calls
 - ttHandler adds special control features to your callbacks
+- You can create tween-like behaviours mixing loops, ttHandler.deltaTime and Lerp functions
-- waitFor from ttHandler applies only once at the end of the current callback
+- ttHandler.waitFor applies only once and at the end of the current callback
-- ttNow will always ignore queues, it's a sexier Invoke(
+- ttNow will always ignore queues (it's inmune to ttWaitForCompletion)
 - Below the sugar, everything runs on coroutines!

 And that's it!